(CNN) — Never mind the image of the stereotypical hipster with a waxed handlebar mustache riding a vintage fixed-gear bicycle in Brooklyn.

 Catering to travelers from overseas, around the United States or just over the river in Manhattan, these high-design enclaves put guests right in the middle of the laid-back, artsy Brooklyn vibe.
 In fact, Brooklyn has become so entrenched in mainstream culture that producers for "The Bachelor" booked arose ceremony atop the luxe William Vale hotel in the neighborhood of Williamsburg.

 It's a far cry from the area's manufacturing history, but the past is still front and center via original buildings; reclaimed wood, bricks and other material; and subtle design touches that evoke the borough's centuries-old trade and manufacturing industry.

-Here are six of our favorite brand-new hotels and a couple of members of the old guard doing new things.
+Here are six of our favorite places to stay.
 All six serve upscale craft cocktails on property and feature city views that are better than any postcard.

 1. McCarren Hotel & Pool

 The original gangster of the nouveau Brooklyn hotel scene, the relatively petite 5-year-old McCarren Hotel & Pool has changed with the times and begun adulting with the rest of the neighborhood.

 The 64-room hotel recently introduced a Babies Who Brunch menu on Sundays, replete with a playroom, foam mats and Disney or Pixar movies for the kids and unlimited drinks for the adults.

 The upscale but spare midcentury design in the lobby trickles up to the rooms, all outfitted with Eames-style shell rocking chairs, furry throw pillows and Frette linens on the beds.
 (Coffee-loving travelers dig the Nespresso machines in every suite.)
 The hotel's scene-y see-and-be-seen outdoor pool, framed by a bold, splashy mural by street artist LovebErto, is practically made for Instagram.